swent-epfl/mvp-prd/template/7-functional_requirements.md

 # Functional Requirements

+Key features of the MVP include:

+- User management:
+    - Account creation: users can register an account as pet owners looking to find groomers for their pets, or as groomers looking to find customers.
+This will require an authentication management system which will be delegated to third party providers.
+    - User profile management: users can edit their profile information.
+For pet owners, this will include information about their pets, which will allow the application to find groomers matching their needs more easily.
+For groomers, this will include public information about the services they provide, which will allow them to reach potential customers more easily.
+Storing all of this data will be require a database management system.
+- Groomer discovery:
+    - Using data provided by the groomers and pet owners, the application will display a list of groomers matching certain criteria, making it easy for pet owners to find groomers for their pets.
+This will notably make use of geographical data, allowing pet owners to find groomers in their area.
+- Appointment booking:
+    - Groomers will be able to open reservation slots using a built-in booking system.
+Pet owners will then be able to book appointments with groomers.
+This will notably allow groomers to easily manage their schedule.
+    - Calendar integration: the application will integrate the booking system to the calendar, allowing both groomers and pet owners to

+# Functional Requirements

 ## Key Features

 #### User Authentication and Profile Management

-Sign in through Firebase Authentication (Google Sign-In).
-Create and manage user profiles, including personal information and preferences.
+- Account creation: users can register an account as pet owners looking to find groomers for their pets, or as groomers looking to find customers.
+- User profile management: users can edit their profile information.
+For pet owners, this will include personal information and preferences which will allow the application to find groomers matching their needs more easily.
+For groomers, this will include public information about the services they provide, which will allow them to reach potential customers more easily.

 #### Groomer Discovery and Detailed Profiles

-Find nearby groomers using location data.
+- Using data provided by the groomers and pet owners, the application will display a list of groomers matching certain criteria, making it easy for pet owners to find groomers for their pets.
+This will notably make use of geographical data, allowing pet owners to find groomers in their area.
-View detailed groomer profiles including services offered, reviews, and work portfolio.
+- Users will be able to view detailed groomer profiles including offered services, reviews, and work portfolio.

 #### Appointment Scheduling

-Schedule grooming appointments in real-time.
-Manage appointment availability and receive reminders.
+- Groomers will be able to open reservation slots using a built-in booking system.
+Pet owners will then be able to book appointments with groomers.
+This will notably allow groomers to easily manage their schedule.
+- Calendar integration: the application will integrate the booking system to the calendar, allowing both groomers and pet owners to manage their reservations seamlessly with their other schedule constraints.
+- Users will also have the ability to activate reminders and notifications about upcoming appointments

 #### In-App Messaging System

-Communicate directly with groomers.
+- This will allow pet owners to communicate directly with groomers.
-Send and receive messages within the app.
+- The messages will be sent and received within the app.

 #### Secure Payment System

-Process payments securely through integrated payment gateways.
+- Pet owners will be able to pay groomers directly through the app
-Manage wallet and transaction history.
+- Users will be able to manage their wallet and view their transaction history.

 #### Pet Profiles

-Create and manage profiles for multiple pets.
+- Pet owners can create and manage profiles for multiple pets.
-Store pet-specific information and grooming history.
+- Pet owners can store pet-specific information and grooming history.

 #### Reviews and Ratings

-Rate and review groomers after each appointment.
+- Pet owners can rate and review groomers after each appointment.
-View reviews from other users to make informed decisions.
+- Pet owners can view reviews from other users to make informed decisions.

 #### Map Integration

-Display groomer locations.
+- The application can display groomer locations.
-Provide directions and navigation to the grooming location.
+- It can provide directions and navigation to the grooming location.

 ## PetPamper's Architectural Diagram